Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Asymptotic behavior of the solution curve at big-bang and Thurston boundary

-Thus, the high Dirichlet energy limit (while viewed as a proper function on the Teichm\"uller space of the domain) precisely indicates that the transverse measure to the horizontal foliation associated to the quadratic differential $\phi_{\tau}$ defined in terms of $\kappa^{TT}$ (or equivalently $\phi^{TT}$) vanishes.
-Note that the metric $\gamma$, the quadratic differential $\phi_{\tau}$, and the dynamics of the associated measured foliations are related to each other via the Einstein flow.
+We still need to obtain an estimate for the term $k^{TT}u^{i}v^{j}$.
 In a sense, the Einstein flow drives the solution curve in such a way that the measured foliation behaves in this way at the limit of the big-bang singularity.
+Therefore, we obtain the following crucial relation in the big-bang limit ($\tau\to-\infty$)